Port Orange Flood Insurance (2026): Cost by Zone & How to Buy It

 Does Port Orange have a flood insurance discount?

-Yes — the best in the area.
+Yes — and it's top-tier.
 Port Orange is a FEMA CRS Class 5 community, giving NFIP policyholders a 25% discount in high-risk zones (A/AE) and about 10% in Zone X, applied automatically within city limits.
-New Smyrna Beach, by comparison, is Class 7 (15%).
+Most of coastal Volusia shares that Class 5 rating; Port Orange's real advantage is that most of the city is low-risk Zone X, so the discount is something many owners never need to use.

 Do I need flood insurance to buy in Port Orange?